vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 `Set-ExecutionPolicy RemoteSigned` command.
 - If the target system uses self-signed or untrusted certificates, configure PowerCLI to ignore them.
 # How to use the sample scripts
-1. Enable SSH on the ESXi hosts in the workload domain by using the SoS utility of the SDDC Manager appliance.
+1. Enable SSH on the ESXi hosts (Required for VMware Cloud Foundation before version 4.5.0) in the workload domain by using the SoS utility of the SDDC
+Manager appliance.
     - Log in to the SDDC Manager appliance by using a Secure Shell (SSH) client as vcf.
     - Switch to the root user by running the su command and entering the root password.